srutanik/GSoC_23/README.md

 ```
 ## 📔 **NOTEBOOK ENVIRONMENT**:

 After completing the installation, you can launch your Jupyter Notebook and create a new notebook.
-From the kernel options, select the gprMax custom kernel that you've installed.
+From the kernel options, select the gprMax-devel custom kernel that you've installed.
 This will allow you to use the gprMax functionality seamlessly within your Jupyter Notebook environment.

 ![GIF](media/jupyter.gif)